Akamai SIEM Integration for Splunk and CEF Syslog

 - Open the security configuration for which you want SIEM data.

-- Scroll down to the SIEM Integration section.
+- Click the Advanced Settings tab and expand the SIEM Integration section.

 - In Allow data collection for SIEM, click Yes.